saketmishra7224/Asses.ai/README.md

 This starts the technical assessment covering:
 - Core CS questions (OOPs, DBMS)
-- Algorithmic coding problems based on LeetCode profile
+- Algorithmic coding problems based on LeetCode profile using RAG
 - Progressive difficulty adjustment
 - Optimization challenges for brute-force solutions

+The agent uses RAG to retrieve candidate's LeetCode statistics and GitHub project information, incorporating this context into personalized technical questions.

 ### Resume Analysis